lucko/spark/README.md

 **Note:** The example command line below includes `--thread "Server thread"`, which filters all threads but the main server thread.
 You can remove it to show all threads.

-**Modded/vanilla servers:** If you are using a modded server, get a copy of [MCP](http://mcp.ocean-labs.de/index.php/MCP_Releases) for your server's Minecraft version, copy the files from conf/ somewhere, and point WarmRoast to it with `--mapping path/to/folder`.
+**Modded/vanilla servers:** If you are using a modded server, get a copy of [MCP](http://mcp.ocean-labs.de/index.php/MCP_Releases) for your server's Minecraft version, copy the files from conf/ somewhere, and point WarmRoast to it with `--mappings path/to/folder`.
 This helps readability a lot.
 Bukkit uses its own mapping, so a pure non-modded Bukkit server can't use MCP mappings.

 ### Linux ###